-Coincident observations of ice water content (IWC) and radar reflectivity collected during research flights as part of the Seeded and Natural Orographic Wintertime Clouds: the Idaho Experiment (SNOWIE) field campaign in the mountains of Idaho (Tessendorf et al., 2019) describe the wide variation between IWC and reflectivity in ice clouds and light snow (Zaremba et al., 2023) (Fig. 1).
-These IWC and Z data for surface snow producing clouds over the mountains of Idaho do not include any partially melted particles but may include aggregates.
-For reflectivities > 0 dBZ which usually contain some precipitation-size falling ice particles, IWC generally increases as Z increases but given the spread of the observed values, it is difficult to quantify volumetric ice mass as a function of radar reflectivity better than a factor of 2.
+Further, there is a large variation between observed ice water content (IWC) and reflectivity in ice clouds and light snow (Zaremba et al., 2023).
+Coincident observations of IWC and radar reflectivity collected during research aircraft flights as part of the Seeded and Natural Orographic Wintertime Clouds: the Idaho Experiment (SNOWIE) field campaign in the mountains of Idaho (Tessendorf et al., 2019) illustrate the joint frequency distribution of this relationship (Fig. 1).
+These IWC and Z data

+75 for surface-snow-producing clouds over the mountains of Idaho do not include any partially melted particles but may include aggregates.
+For reflectivities > 0 dBZ, which usually contain some precipitation-size falling ice particles, IWC generally increases as Z increases.
+But given the spread of the observed values, there is at least a factor of two uncertainty in the volumetric ice mass as a function of radar reflectivity (Fig. 1; Zaremba et al., 2023).

-The overarching goal of this study is to explore and understand the relationships between surface snow rates and locally-enhanced reflectivity features (i.e. snow bands) in winter storms.
-Data and Methods used in this study are discussed in Sec.
-2. Section 3 presents the results of this study.
-Conclusions are described in Sec.
-4. The key finding is that snow bands within northeast US snow storms (which exclude orographic and lake effect snow storms) are rarely associated with heavy surface snow rates.
+The overarching goal of this study is to explore and understand the relationships between surface snow rates and locallyenhanced reflectivity features (i.e. snow bands) in winter storms.
+The key finding is that locally enhanced linear features (i.e. 80 mesoscale snow bands) in operational scanning radar reflectivity within northeast US snow storms (which exclude orographic and lake effect snow storms) are usually not associated with heavy surface snow rates.